waltz-controls/rfc/1/message.md

 `parent` id of the parent message.

 `target` MAY NOT be specified in this case the system (Waltz-Controls) will do the best to deliver this message to all endpoints.
-Each endpoint will then act according `source` field.
+Each endpoint will then act according to  the `origin` field.

+`origin` MUST BE specified.
+Indicates a place of origin of this message e.g. `tango`, `dataforge`, `doocs` etc

 `user` MAY NOT be set, otherwise - username.